 1. Incorrect contact information

-- check to make sure that the e-mail address you provided is still current and that you're checking your e-mail regularly.
+Check to make sure that the e-mail address you provided is still current and that you’re checking your e-mail regularly.
 Make sure the information is up to date.

 2. Check your SPAM filter

-- some e-mail providers will automatically route suspicious-looking e-mail to junk-mail folders.
+Some e-mail providers will automatically route suspicious-looking e-mail to junk-mail folders.
 Your survey invitations may be sitting here.
-If this is the case, add the survey panel's e-mail address to your "safe senders" list and survey invitations will be accessible directly from your inbox.
+If this is the case, add the survey panel’s e-mail address to your “safe senders” list and survey invitations will be accessible directly from your inbox.

 3. No studies are available

-- if there are no matching studies for your demographic, you will not be sent any survey invitations.
+If there are no matching studies for your demographic, you will not be sent any survey invitations.
 Again, exercise patience!

 4. You’ve been “blacklisted” as a panelist

 - The best way to avoid being blacklisted is to take your time when answering online surveys and provide honest answers when doing so.
-These simple measures should be enough to prevent most survey participants from bing incorrectly labelled as an unsuitable survey panelist.
+These simple measures should be enough to prevent most survey participants from being incorrectly labelled as an unsuitable survey panelist.

 Contact the research company directly and inquire about being blacklisted.
-Remember though that online survey companies have the right to ban panellists who they feel have abused their rights as a member of their survey panel.
+Remember though that online survey companies have the right to ban panelists who they feel have abused their rights as a member of their survey panel.